SmileDirectClub: Criticisms

 In March 2020, CBC News's Marketplace released an investigative report where they found the company had made misleading claims about their aligners and gave questionable treatment plans.
 Marketplace sent four potential customers wearing hidden cameras to SmileDirectClub locations in the Toronto area.
-While SmileDirectClub approved all four patients for treatment plans, orthodontists asked to review the treatment plan said that none should have been approved.
-In one case, the orthodontist said that the proposed treatment plan could increase the likelihood of chips and wear.
-SmileDirectClub's disputed this assessment and stated that the treatment plans would all result in an improved smile appearance.
-Following the investigative, SmileDirectClub released a list of changes that they were making to the company, including increased trainings, changes to their forms so customers better understand they need to visit a dentist six months prior to starting treatment, and making the contact information for treating doctor available as soon as they are approved for treatment.
+While SmileDirectClub approved all four patients for treatment plans, orthodontists asked to review the treatment plan and said that none should have been approved.
+In one case, the orthodontist said the proposed treatment plan could increase the likelihood of chips and wear.
+SmileDirectClub disputed this assessment and stated that the treatment plans would all result in an improved smile appearance.
+Following the investigative, SmileDirectClub released a list of changes that they were making to the company, including increased training, changes to their forms so customers better understand they need to visit a dentist six months before starting treatment, and making the contact information for treating doctor available as soon as they are approved for treatment.

-SmileDirectClub filed a $2.8 billion lawsuit against NBC News in May 2020 accusing the news organization of broadcasting a story with errors in it.
+SmileDirectClub filed a $2.8 billion lawsuit against NBC News in May 2020, accusing the news organization of broadcasting a story with errors.
 The NBC Nightly News story cited patients who complained of pain after receiving SmileDirectClub's treatment.
-One patient featured in the story said her orthodontist diagnosed her with a crossbite “possibly caused by” the company's aligners.
-Another patient gave testimonial that his dentist said SmileDirectClub's aligners “moved his teeth so fast that it caused some of them to detach from the bone.”
+One patient featured in the report said her orthodontist diagnosed her with a crossbite "possibly caused by" the company's aligners.
+Another patient gave testimony that his dentist said SmileDirectClub's aligners "moved his teeth so fast that it caused some of them to detach from the bone."
 SmileDirectClub's lawsuit claims the story contained more than 40 false and misleading statements.
-An NBC News spokesperson responded in a statement about the lawsuit, "we stand by our reporting and believe this is a meritless claim.”
+An NBC News spokesperson responded in a statement about the case, "We stand by our reporting and believe this is a meritless claim."
+In December 2021, the lawsuit was dismissed after a court ruled SmileDirectClub failed to meet its burden under the Tennessee Public Participation Act, the state's anti-SLAPP law.